 Focused on Breath, Body & Mind

 Bay Ohm Yoga is Bayonne's newest, Yoga Studio.
-Our goal is to provide a fully dedicated, safe, judgement free yoga space filled with peace, joy, love and compassion to practice yoga, build a community in and get back to feeling good in your body, mind and heart.
+Our goal is to provide a safe, judgement free yoga space filled with peace, love and compassion to practice yoga, build a community in and get back to feeling good in your body, mind and heart.
 We offer workshops, specialized classes, retreats and more.